defano/wyldcard/README.md

 Function        | Description
 ----------------|-----------------------------------
 `abbrev date`   | Returns the current date spelled out using abbreviations.
 For example, `Sat, Jul 02, 2016`.
-Also available as `abbreviated data`.
+Also available as `abbreviated date`.
 `abs`           | Returns the absolute value of the given numerical argument.
 `atan`          | Returns the trigonometric arctangent of the given argument, represented in radians.
 `average`       | Returns the statistical mean of a list of numerical items.
 Example: `the average of "1,2,3,4,5"` (returns 3) or `average (93, 26, 77)` returns `65.33`.